Cambodia–Vietnam relations: Vietnam War

 The Khmer Rouge opposition came to power in Cambodia in 1975, shortly before the Fall of Saigon to Northern forces.

 Anti-Vietnamese sentiment was high in Cambodia during the Vietnam War; ethnic Vietnamese were slaughtered and dumped in the Mekong River at the hands of Lon Nol's anti-Communist forces.
 The Khmer Rouge, despite being allied with North Vietnam, later imitated Lon Nol's actions.

 Cambodian-Vietnamese War

 There have been many wars between Cambodia and Vietnam.
-In 1979, as a result of the Cambodian–Vietnamese War, Vietnam overthrew the Khmer Rouge and occupied Cambodia.
+In 1979, as a result of the Cambodian–Vietnamese War, Vietnam overthrew the Khmer Rouge, occupied Cambodia, and helped the foundation of client state People's Republic of Kampuchea.
 Vietnamese occupying soldiers and journalists discovered evidence of the Khmer Rouge's abuses, such as Tuol Sleng prison facility, and widely publicized them.
-The United States initially suspected the Vietnamese of falsifying this evidence, and warned them not to continue its army's march to Thailand in pursuit of the Khmer Rouge resistance, which the Vietnamese did not.

 Views on the Cambodian-Vietnamese War in Cambodia today are divided.
 Some believe that Vietnam's intervention helped free Cambodia from the Khmer Rouge's genocidal regime, while others view it as an invasion and occupation that served Vietnam's own interests in Cambodia.